katur/dotfiles/osx_setup.md

 Download and install OS X Command Line Tools (to get here, follow instructions on prompt that appears during git init attempt)

+Download a vim-powerline-patched (-glyphed) font, and install it by copying it into Font Book app.
+Once installed, change Terminal preferences to use the font.
+I got: Droid Sans Mono for Powerline Regular.

 SSH
 ---